 Invoicing

-First, one should categorize and describe all the projects and services your business offers, as well as allow for the ability to add new product and service categories.
-Next, it is essential to define your requirements for the invoices that need to be issued to bill for these products and services.
+First, one should categorize and describe all the projects and services your business offers, and allow for the addition of new product and service categories.
+Next, it is essential to define the requirements for issuing invoices to bill for these products and services.

-Also, keep in mind that in defining the invoices-related requirements, it is important to necessarily indicate the formats your invoices need to be issued in.
-Besides, the user must be able to re-use any existing invoices, i.e. create new invoices by modifying existing ones.
+Also, keep in mind that when defining invoice-related requirements, it is important to specify the formats your invoices must be issued in.
+Besides, the invoicing software user must be able to use customizable invoice templates to modify existing invoices.

 Recurring Billing and Subscription Management

+To support subscription billing for products and services billed multiple times, your solution must allow recurring invoices across modifiable billing cycles.
 Also, if the nature of your business requires the ability to work with subscription plans, this functionality should also be outlined in your SRS document.
-Implementing a Subscription Management capability allows you to automatically bill for a series of billable events within one of the usage scenarios (or subscription plans) that you offer.
+Implementing a subscription management capability supports automated billing for a series of billable events within one of the usage scenarios (or subscription plans) that you offer.

 Tax and Compliance Regulations

-You can conveniently incorporate in your requirements for tax calculation functionality to automatically calculate any taxes due to be paid from the sale of the products or services your invoices cover.
+You can conveniently incorporate tax calculation functionality into your automated billing software to calculate any taxes due on the sale of the products or services your invoices cover.
+Tax compliance is a critical component of billing software, ensuring that your system supports industry standards and regulatory requirements for accurate financial reporting across different geographic regions.

 To do so, you should indicate this as a requirement, stating that your tax calculation module must calculate taxes for all your products and services for all your relevant jurisdictions while taking into account any applicable exemptions and thresholds.
-One must be able to easily configure the taxation rules with a view to keeping them up to date.
+One must be able to easily configure the taxation rules to keep them up to date.
 In this way, we have created tax calculation functionality for an Israeli real estate company with dynamic recalculation and multiple parameters embedded.
+Also, mind that compliance with industry-specific regulations and security standards can increase the cost of developing custom billing software.

 User Role Hierarchy

-Just like with any other solution, your SRS document must describe the user hierarchy for your future billing software.
+Just like with any other solution, your SRS document must describe the user hierarchy for your custom billing software to support finance teams.

-More specifically, it must list all the user roles and specify the corresponding permissions for these user roles.
-Among other things, this means that one should indicate which of the user roles will have authority over your bank account.
+More specifically, your development team must list all user roles and specify the corresponding permissions for each role.
+Among other things, this means indicating which user roles will have authority over bank transfers and accounts.
 For example, your user hierarchy could include:

 • Administrator, who can manage user access, assign roles to new users, and reassign roles to existing users.

-• Accountant, who manages accounts, balances, and the collection of funds.
+• Accountant, who manages accounts, cash flow, overdue payments, and the collection of funds.

-• Configuration Engineer, who manages the billing rules and performs overall system maintenance.
+• Configuration engineer, who manages the billing workflows and performs overall system maintenance.

-Please note, that in the event that your business has any resellers, one should envisage this role too.
-Most probably, the Reseller role should be associated with the ability to add customers, issue invoices, and collect payments.
-In this regard, your authorized staff must have the ability to supervise the reseller-related invoicing and payments, while your solution must also calculate any related taxes that are due to be paid by you.
+Please note that if your business has any resellers, this role should be envisaged as well.
+Most likely, the Reseller role should include the ability to add customers, create professional invoices, and collect payments.
+In this regard, your authorized staff must be able to supervise reseller-related invoicing and process payments.
+At the same time, your solution must also calculate any related taxes due to you.

 Shortlist the Necessary Software Features

-The functions that a full-blown billing software solution would likely include are:
+The functions that a full-blown software solution would likely include are:

-• Invoice and Billing Management – functionality that allows you to create invoices from scratch and based on existing invoices both manually and automatically.
+• Invoice and billing management: functionality that allows generating invoices from scratch and based on existing invoices, both manually and automatically.

-• Product and Service Catalog – a comprehensive listing of all your products and services you need to issue invoices and bill for that allows easily selecting such products or services and adding them to invoices.
+• Product and service catalog: a comprehensive listing of all your products and services you need to issue invoices and bill for, which allows you to easily select such products or services and add them to invoices.

-• Tax and Compliance – functionality that calculates all the taxes that are due to be paid from the sales your billing activities are associated with, including the sales tax, VAT, and any other taxes that you are to pay in your jurisdiction.
+• Tax and compliance: functionality that calculates all the taxes that are due to be paid from the sales your billing operations are associated with, including the sales tax, VAT, and any other taxes that you are to pay in your jurisdiction.

-• Transaction Consolidation – a capability that merges multiple purchases of products and services into a single invoice.
+• Transaction consolidation: a capability that supports multiple payment methods and merges multiple purchases of products and services into a single invoice.

-• Management of Delinquent Accounts – functionality that makes it easy to identify delinquent accounts and send relevant payment reminders or take some other relevant action.
+• Management of delinquent accounts: functionality that makes it easy to check payment status, identify overdue invoices, and send relevant payment reminders or take some other appropriate action.

-• Reporting – a reporting capability that allows generating collection reports and tax summaries.
+• Reporting: a capability that allows finance teams to generate collection reports and tax summaries and manage expenses.

-• Reconciliation of subscription charges and non-recurring charges – this feature allows for seamlessly aligning subscription-based charges and non-recurring charges within the billing software, providing accuracy and transparency in financial transactions.
+• Reconciliation of subscription and non-recurring charges: this feature enables seamless integration of charges within the billing system and integrated accounting software, ensuring accuracy and transparency in financial transactions.

 Choose the Right Technologies

-At the next step, proceed with choosing the technical stack that will be used to build billing software.
-Our practical experience in fintech software development suggests that the next tools can be strategically chosen to develop a robust and secured billing solution.
+At the next step of the billing software development process, choose the technology stack you need for developing custom billing software solutions.
+Our practical experience in fintech software development suggests that the following tools can be strategically selected to build a robust and secure billing solution.

-5. Database: PostgreSQL.
-PostgreSQL is a robust open-source relational database known for its ACID compliance and support for complex queries.
-It integrates seamlessly with Java through JDBC and Hibernate, providing an excellent foundation for storing and retrieving financial data securely.
+PostgreSQL is a robust open-source relational database often used in a billing system, known for its ACID compliance and support for complex queries.
+It integrates seamlessly with Java via JDBC and Hibernate, providing an excellent foundation for securely storing and retrieving sensitive financial data.

 We used Python for AI/ML development for one of our clients.
 Our team developed a Python pipeline that efficiently classifies item lines in invoices.
 Using AWS Textract, the tool first extracts the text and tabular data from PDF documents.
 To fine-tune the functionality, we leveraged NLP techniques, text classification, and text embeddings, the pipeline then accurately categorizes item lines.
 As a result, we saved operational time for a client and reduced manual effort.